QuyAnh2005/Graduate-Admission/README.md

 # Graduate-Admission

-Predicting admission from important parameters.
+Predicting admission from important parameters on Kaggle.

 ## Content
 The dataset downloaded from [Kaggle!](https://www.kaggle.com/mohansacharya/graduate-admissions) and contains several parameters which are considered important during the application for Masters Programs.